zodern/meteor-up/README.md

 ### Troubleshooting

+#### Node Versions
+Are your server's and deployment machine's node version in sync?
+If not you will run into issues (as per the official meteor guide).

 #### Check Logs
 If you suddenly can't deploy your app anymore, first use the `mup logs -f` command to check the logs for error messages.